Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum

 where $\sigma_f^2$ sets the overall variance, and the product $[N_{\rm corr}\,\Delta\nu_c]$ defines the characteristic spectral correlation length.
 The dimensionless parameter $N_{\rm corr}$ specifies the effective number of frequency channels over which the signal remains significantly correlated.
 Large values of $N_{\rm corr}$ are associated with foreground components that are spectrally smooth, whereas smaller values give rise to signals exhibiting pronounced spectral structure.
 By applying a Cholesky decomposition to the covariance matrix, we generate random realizations of the foreground signals that conform to a prescribed correlation length.

-We simulate two distinct foreground (FG) scenarios typically encountered in 21-cm experiments: \begin{enumerate} \item[\textbf{I.}] \textbf{Smooth FG ($N_{\rm corr}=10^4$):} We model the intrinsically smooth foreground signal using a correlation length that significantly exceeds the observing bandwidth ($N_{\rm corr}\,\Delta\nu_c \gg B$).
+We simulate two distinct foreground (FG) scenarios typically encountered in 21-cm experiments: \begin{enumerate} \item[I.] Smooth FG ($N_{\rm corr}=10^4$): We model the intrinsically smooth foreground signal using a correlation length that significantly exceeds the observing bandwidth ($N_{\rm corr}\,\Delta\nu_c \gg B$).
 This produces signals that are highly correlated across the entire band, essentially capturing the generic spectral coherence of power-law synchrotron emission.